lucianoaclemente/classic-compiler/README.md

 Powerful compiler that will enable the creation of programs for various classic machines such as microcomputers and game consoles.

-This project is an evolution of **OldBitsDevStudio** written in CSharp between 2010 and 2014.
+This project is an evolution of ** OldBitsDevStudio ** written initially in CSharp between 2010 and 2014.
 Developed by me and my friend Angelo Marcelo.
-This version fixes many design errors, making it more powerful and efficient!
+This version now in Python, corrects many design errors making it more powerful and efficient!

 Features: